 C. The Board shall determine the agenda for any members’ meeting.
 Members may request an item be placed on the agenda:

-If agreed upon by three (3) Board members at least forty-five (45) days before the meeting; or
+- If agreed upon by three (3) trustees at least forty-five (45) days before the meeting; or

 Section 4: Conduct and Attendance at Members’ Meetings